TheSpookyCat/WAOffline/README.md

 - (Current default) vcpkg > Use static libraries > Yes / vcpkg > Use Use Dynamic CRT > Yes / C/C++ > Code Generation > Runtime Library: MDd (default): This will static link everything, resulting in a single output DLL. (requires https://www.nuget.org/packages/WorldsAdriftReborn-protobuf-x64-windows-static-md/ )

 # Contact us
-Any support is welcome!
-You can find us on [Discord](https://discord.gg/pSrfna7NDx)
+Any support is welcome - you can [find us on Discord](https://discord.gg/pSrfna7NDx)!